Ryan-Page-2024/Love-Country/Data/README.md

 ## 1. Themes:
 This analysis categorizes themes and definitions, focusing on Love and Relationships.
-Law and Justice, as well as Animals are themes not present in the playlist.
+<br> Law and Justice, as well as Animals are themes not present in the playlist.

 ## 2. Featured Songs:
 This tab presents an analysis of song lyrics, focusing on Love and Relationships.